Skizdukion/CSCMS/tasks/tasks-prd-convenience-store-management-system.md

 - Map components will use Leaflet.js for OpenStreetMap integration.
 - Backend follows modular structure: `backend/apps/` for Django apps, `backend/core/` for core utilities, `backend/api/` for API-level code.
 - Python dependencies are managed in `backend/requirements.txt`.
+- Frontend uses React with TypeScript and React Router for navigation.

 ## Tasks